jkeresman01/Minimalistic-Neovim-configuration/README.md

 https://github.com/wbthomason/packer.nvim

 ## Plugins ##
-I'am using only few essential plugins such as:
+I'm using only few essential plugins such as:

-telesopce & harpoon for fuzzy finding and file navigation.
+Telesopce & harpoon for fuzzy finding and file navigation.

-vim-fugative and gitsigns as git integration tools.
+Vim-fugative and gitsigns as git integration tools.

-Mason as lsp, formatter, linter.
+Mason (lsp, formatter, linter).

-nvim-cmp as a completion engine
+Nvim-cmp as a completion engine

 Treesiter as a syntax highlighter